 - Ticket: Satisfaction > Changed to > Bad with comment

-- Give your agents more information about your customers: Tickets with more interactions (or touches) often have a lower CSAT rating.
-Making more customer information available to your support teams with CRM integrations, or custom user & organization fields can help your team know more about customers up front.
+Give your agents more information about your customers: Tickets with more interactions (or touches) often have a lower CSAT rating.
+Making more customer information available to your support teams with CRM integrations or custom user and organization fields can help your team know more about customers up front.
 If you can eliminate initial questions on tickets, that leads to faster resolution times and more one-touch ticket solves.

 - Compare ticket stats on bad tickets to those rated good: Did your agent provide inaccurate information or were they fantastic but there an issue with resolution time?
 Look at the ticket holistically.
 At Zendesk, we regularly go through all our bad-rated tickets and categorize them based on the reasons why it seems the ticket was rated the way it was.
 If it's purely about ticket handling, resolution time, or workflow issues, then those are some great projects to work on going forward.